Universal541/brianreymore/src/content/essays/caesar's_ledger.md

 The children remember.

-And eventually, empire discovers that what it called stability was often only pressure building underground.
+And eventually, empire discovers that what it called stability was often pressure building quietly underground.

+Rome discovered this.

+Britain discovered this.

+The Soviet Union discovered this.

+Every empire eventually discovers the difference between influence and exhaustion.

+The tragedy is that most discover it too late.

+Not because collapse arrives dramatically, but because overextension quietly hollows trust from the inside.

+A nation begins spending more energy maintaining power than cultivating legitimacy.

+And legitimacy — once lost — is astonishingly difficult to recover.

 ## A Better Measure of Strength